microsoft/PowerToys/doc/specs/PowerToys-settings.md

 * The Power Toys main .exe will provide a method called InvokeSettingsUI that will show the settings dialog for the calling Power Toy.
 * Settings will be serialized by the settings framework and will be read at launch of the Power Toys framework and each Power Toy’s settings will be passed into the PT’s Enable method
 * Settings will be serialized on a per-user basis
-* The Settings JSON format will be versioned nad each payload must specify it's version attribute.
+* The Settings JSON format will be versioned and each payload must specify it's version attribute.
 The initial version is 1.0

 ## Power Toys Settings Object
 The settings JSON object for each Power Toy should provide: